RachWalm/dyslexia/README.md

 - Hands image - https://pxhere.com/en/photo/1041474 no attribution required

-To get the images as I wanted them I used:
+To get the images cropped and to the correct size that was required the website used was:

 https://www.resizepixel.com/